folded

 Spanish

-Word fold is considered uncommon in modern English.
+Word folded is considered rare in modern English.

 It appears most frequently in fiction texts and less often in other writings.